KingOfPeru/Tribute-Page/README.md

-# Tribute-Page
+# Tribute-Page for Three's Company, a comedy tv series
-# This is a challenge from freecodecamp successfully acomplished
+# challenge from freecodecamp